PeriscopeData/analytics-toolbox/SQL/Fixing_DISTINCT_ON_not_supported/README.md

-# Fixing DISTINCT ON not supported
+# Implementing SELECT DISTINCT ON in other SQL Dialects

 Ever seen the following error when materializing a view?